 Surprises are great, but so is transparency!
-Here at So Energy, being clear is one of our core values.
-That’s why we’ve put together the information below so that you know exactly what to expect on the day of your smart meter installation.
+Being clear is one of our core values and that’s why we’ve put together the information below so that you know exactly what to expect on the day of your smart meter installation.

 - Who will be installing my smart meter(s) and what will they be doing in my home?